Hoshimachi Suisei: Hololive (since 2019)

-On 1 February 2025, Hoshimachi finally achieved her dream of performing at the Nippon Budokan.
+On 1 February 2025, Hoshimachi achieved her dream of performing at the Nippon Budokan.
 She was named as one of Forbes Japan's 30 under 30 that year.

+Studio Stellar (since 2026)

+During Suisei's eighth anniversary Youtube concert on 22 March 2026, she announced the establishment of her own personal agency Studio Stellar.
+The move included transferring all her solo activities including her music, streaming, fan club management, and new personal merchandise from Hololive Production to the new agency, while NERD Inc. would be responsible for Studio Stellar's talent management under a collaborative framework with Cover, who will continue to coordinate her activities as a Hololive Production talent.
+In a media event the next day, Hoshimachi clarified that Studio Stellar is a completely independent company, not attached to Hololive Production or Cover Corp.
+She also expressed her gratitude towards Cover taking her in at a time when no one else would and aims to continue sustaining her relationship with the agency, clarifying her plans to continue working as a Hololive Production talent and participate in product releases, live events and collaborations with her Hololive colleagues.

 Activity

 Hoshimachi's YouTube activity consists primarily of live streaming herself singing, playing video games, talking to her fans, or collaborating with other talents.
 Her work as a music artist includes performing in live concerts, singing and writing lyrics for her own singles and albums, and contributing as the singer for Midnight Grand Orchestra.
+Hoshimachi also appears on radio programs, including ones hosted by her, and television programs.
+Additionally, she has created illustrations for hers and other VTubers' channels, and has worked as a video editor for VTubers from Re:AcT and Hololive.

+Commercial collaborations

-She has had her music appear and been represented by an in-game character in video games including Chunithm and THE iDOLM@STER Cinderella Girls Starlight Stage.
+She has had her music appear and been represented by an in-game character in video games including Chunithm and The Idolmaster Cinderella Girls: Starlight Stage.
 On 5 May 2021, she collaborated with Mawaru Penguindrum for a simultaneous viewing.
 On 14 December 2021, she announced a merchandise collaboration with Converse Tokyo, releasing T-shirts and acrylic keychains.

-On 22 November 2022, it was announced she would be releasing the official series theme song for the game DYSCHRONIA: Chronos Alternate, "7days", which was also featured on her album Still Still Stellar.
-In February 2024, her collaboration song with Honeyworks, "Blue in the Classroom", was used for a Google Pixel | au advertisement.
+On 22 November 2022, it was announced she would be releasing the official series theme song for the game Dyschronia: Chronos Alternate, "7days", which was also featured on her album Still Still Stellar.
+In February 2024, her collaboration song with Honeyworks, "Kyoushitsu ni Ao", was used for a Google Pixel | au advertisement.

-Hoshimachi also appears on radio programs, including ones hosted by her, and television programs.
-Additionally, she has created illustrations for hers and other VTubers' channels, and has worked as a video editor for VTubers from Re:AcT and Hololive.
+In April 2023, Japanese supermarket franchise Ito-Yokado announced a collaboration with Hoshimachi, partnering with the talent to produce a at-home curry making kit.
+90,000 units of the collaboration products were produced, and the inventory sold out within the first day of availability.

+In March 2026, Hoshimachi was announced to be part of a collaboration with Fortnite and was later released on 12 March, featuring her likeness as a playable skin and items associated with her.